Gbouna/Gbouna.github.io/_pages/about.md

         <h3> Human–Robot Collaboration in Healthcare</h3>
         <p>
-          Exploring safe and intuitive interaction methods between humans and assistive robots using capacitive sensing and adaptive AI.
+          Exploring safe and intuitive interaction methods between humans and assistive robots using capacitive sensing.
 This research aims to improve telehealthcare and rehabilitation support in smart environments.
         </p>
       </div>